 As we reopen, we will do so cautiously, safely and slowly, and in a financially responsible way.
-To meet these parameters, we will be opening our branches in stages.
-Our Round One of reopening will include six branches.
-These reopening decisions were made with many factors in mind, including efforts to be accessible in a wide geographical footprint throughout the urban and suburban regions of our service area.
+Reopening decisions were made with many factors in mind, including efforts to be accessible in a wide geographical footprint throughout our service area.

 We have developed with our partners at URMC Y ROC Health Scan.
 This platform will be used to help grant you access into our open facilities.
 You can learn more about how to register for Y ROC Health Scan here.